SegundamanoMX/octopress/source/_posts/2015-12-16-go-cd-tool-use-at-smmx.markdown

 --------------------------------------------
 In order to see the details of the pipelines, I intend to explain in this section the stages needed for one of the components we used: UI

 For each of the stages there were many people involved, from developers and testers to devops.
-The GO CD tool does provide a nice way to manage the different stages but and the end there was a lot work needed by the whole team to make all the stages work.
+The GO CD tool does provide a nice way to manage the different stages but at the end there was a lot work needed by the whole team to make all the stages work.
 The nice thing about the tool is that it gives you the freedom to fit it to you needs.

 **UI Pipeline**